lsolbach/MDDGenerator/README.md

 -----------
 The MDD Generator Framework is the current java implementation of an UML based code generator framework based on the Soulspace Template Engine.
+It superseeds the MDA Generator Framework.

-The MDAGenerator repository now contains the modules (eclipse projects)
+The MDDGenerator repository now contains the modules (eclipse projects)
  * ArgoUMLProfileLibrary
  * UML14Repository
  * UML14ModelBuilder